codeigniter4/shield/docs/2 - authentication.md

 ## Controller Filters

 Shield provides 3 [Controller Filters](https://codeigniter.com/user_guide/incoming/filters.html) you can use to protect your routes, `session`, `tokens`, and `chained`.
-The first two cover the two authenticators, `Session` and `AccessTokens`, respectively.
+The first two cover the `Session` and `AccessTokens` authenticators, respectively.
 The `chained` filter will check both authenticators in sequence to see if the user is logged in through either of authenticators, allowing a single API endpoint to work for both an SPA using session auth, and a mobile app using access tokens.